sebinsua/dotcom/posts/use-notation-to-unmask-relationships.md

 ---
-title: "Using notation to unmask relationships when problem solving"
+title: "Use notation to unmask relationships when problem solving"
-slug: using-notation-to-unmask-relationships-when-problem-solving
+slug: use-notation-to-unmask-relationships
 date: "2023-06-07"
 ---